RiemerBug/uc-2018-developing-your-own-widget/slides/index.md

 # Demo: [Updated View](../demos/4-updated-view/)

-- Enhance `WebMapShowCase` to use `CustomClass` as a view model
+- Enhance `WebMapShowCase` to use `CustomClass` as VM
-- Render details from the active webmap portal item
+- Render details from the `active` portal item

 <!--- mention BEM -->